 All watercraft rentals and the water park are open to both resort guests and public guests.
 Rates vary because of the time of year and if you are a resort guest or a public guest.
 Visit the Newport Dunes Waterfront Resort website for the details on the waterpark.
 Also check back for Radiant rides that should be open now through Labor Day.

-The Inflatable Obstacle Course is open daily from 10 am – 6 pm through the summer (Labor Day.) and once the kids needed a little break from the course, they decided to hit the resort pool.
+The Inflatable Obstacle Course is open daily from 10 am – 6 pm through September (Labor Day), and then only available weekends through September 29th.
+Once the kids needed a little break from the course, they decided to hit the resort pool.

 Along with all the water fun, at check in, we received a printed June calendar that included daily activities and events going on at the resort.
 While we were there, we had the opportunity to participate in rubber band bracelets, candy bingo, DIY glowing campfire craft, Just Dance Wii and more.
 Many guests stay for longer than just a couple of days, so these extra activities are fun for all.
 Friday, Saturday and Sunday, offer more activities as the resort is generally more crowded.